Peregrine: Secundus: Plot

 In a fantastic, imaginary version of Eastern Europe during the decline of the Roman Empire in the sixth century, Peregrine, an exiled son of the king of Sapodilla, continues his quest to seek his fortune.
 The end of the previous novel left him transformed into an actual peregrine falcon; he now regains his humanity thanks to a spell cast by the King of Alfland's daughter.
 When the thieving dragon Smarasderagd despoils the king, Peregrine trails the beast to its hoard; both are ultimately called back by another spell.
 Afterwards, two old acquaintances of his own father make Peregrine lord of an isolated town, and he realizes that the dragon egg he carries may be about to hatch.

 Relation to other works

 While the proposed final volume in the series, presumably to be titled Peregrine: Tertius, was never finished or published, the author's son Ethan Davidson wrote a concluding novelette, "Peregrine Parentus," based on his father's notes for the novel.
-It was published in the collection David&Son: Peregrine Parentus nd Other Tales (Ramble House, 2016).
+It was published in the collection David&Son: Peregrine Parentus and Other Tales (Ramble House, 2016).